reyhanzal/reyhanzal/README.md

 - 🎓 &nbsp; Graduated as Computer Engineer (S.Kom) at [Sriwijaya University](https://unsri.ac.id).
 - 💼 &nbsp; Experiences over 5 years in IT Technology Industries as : Software Developer and ETL Developer.
-- 💼 &nbsp; Full time programmer since 2015, currently learning new technologies : Power BI, MongoDB
+- 💼 &nbsp; Full time programmer since 2015
 - 📚 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 📫 &nbsp; How to reach me by email **muhammadreyhanzalbina@gmailcom**
 <br/>